ubports/docs.ubports.com/porting/halium_7-1/Configuring.rst

 Note that as a rule of thumb, the method described below applies if the file you need to edit can be found in the /etc directory (or a subdirectory of this) on your device.
 You should not attempt to overwrite files located elsewhere with overlay files using this method.

 In your device directory, create a subdirectory named 'ubuntu'.
 Collect the files you wish to inject into your build in this directory.
 Relevant files are for example (but this list is incomplete):
-    * 70-android.rules (the udev rules for your device, see section 3.4)
+    * 70-android.rules (the udev rules for your device, see previous section)
-    * android.conf (for display scaling, see section 3.4)
+    * android.conf (for display scaling, see below)
-    * touch.pa (for pulseaudio sound configuration/initialization)
+    * touch.pa (for pulseaudio sound configuration/initialization, see below)

 These files are then injected by adding a code block to the file ``device.mk`` in your device directory.
 For the three files above add the following code::